L.A.'s best budget hotels

 "Just like how mama used to make it" is the sentiment behind the restaurant at this Hollywood hotel's restaurant, and it's a theme that runs throughout the building.
 It's centrally located without being caught in the Walk of Fame's overwhelming mess.
 If you're going to stay in Hollywood, stay here—that it's budget-friendly is an added bonus.

-You can tell instantly that this was once a basic motel.
-It's a credit to the new owners of the gingham-giddy Farmer's Daughter that it feels pretty fresh.
-The rooms have been duded up in blue and yellow checks and denim bedspreads; farm and barnyard humour abounds.
-Other amenities include a DVD library at the front desk, a small pool and Tart, which serves good ol' country cooking for breakfast and lunch.
-The rates are higher than they should be given the amenities.
-However, you could say the same about countless other hotels in the city, including many with far worse locations: this one is right by the Farmers Market and the Grove.
+Gone are the Farmer's Daughter's days of being a gingham-giddy motel.
+The new owners have duded it up in blue and yellow checks and denim bedspreads, and barnyard humour abounds.
+Amenities include DVD players, a small pool and Tart, which serves good ol' country cooking for breakfast and lunch.
+The rates are higher than they should be, given the amenities, but it is right by the Farmers Market and the Grove.

 This unpretentious hotel underwent decorative renovations recently.
 Although it's still modestly furnished, it offers something most other Santa Monica hotels don't: free parking.
 Rates are reasonable, and advance reservations will secure a clean, comfortable room with an ocean view.
 One appealing feature is the retro blade sign on the corner, which harks back to the days when Santa Monica truly was a laid-back beach town at the end of Route 66.

 The $5 million renovation brought a tasteful, straightforward aesthetic and cultured amenities.
 Done out in crisp white linens, with clutter conspicuous by its absence, the rooms aren't massive but they're not poky either; standout features include comfortable beds and iPod speaker systems (the latter in some rooms only).
-The property also boasts a sparkling saltwater rooftop pool and an adjacent trendy gastropub, the Churchill.
-And the location is excellent too, slap on pedestrian-friendly W 3rd St, lined with independent shops and restaurants, and within walking distance of the Farmers Market and the Grove.
+The property also boasts a sparkling saltwater rooftop pool and the location is slap on pedestrian-friendly W 3rd St, lined with independent shops and restaurants, and within walking distance of the Farmers Market and the Grove.

 Unostentatious yet fully modern, this affordable beachfront property functions more like an extended-stay boutique hotel.
 The handsome interiors, with exposed brick and plenty of natural light, perfectly compliment the kind of lazy-day-at-the-beach agenda that most travelers are here for (the hotel even supplies beach towels at no extra cost).
-And since every unit comes with a full kitchen (fridges, ovens, coffeemakers)—not to mention on-site washer and dryer machines—you’ll have the freedom to plan meals on your own schedule.
-The rooftop terrace, which has grills available for guest use, is another major perk, though you’ll have to supply your own meat and booze, so be sure to stop by the local grocery store on your way in.
+And since every unit comes with a full kitchen—not to mention on-site washer/dryers—you’ll have the freedom to plan meals on your own schedule.
+The rooftop terrace with grills available for guests is another major perk.

 You probably know 101 Coffee Shop as a cool, retro hangout that is open till 3am, but did you know that it's connected to the equally as cool and retro Best Western?
 The hotel is in a prime Hollywood location, minutes away from the Walk of Fame, Pantages, plenty of bars/restaurants and the very quaint Franklin Village.
 The lobby and rooms are adorned with photos of Old Hollywood, and there's an outdoor pool where you can get plenty of sunshine.